 But if you cannot come to an agreement, you will have to go to court for a judge to determine an equitable distribution of your property.
 Equitable is defined as a fair, reasonable, and just.
 However, equitable does not mean equal, so a judge can order one spouse to receive a larger share if the evidence suggests that it is a fair distribution.

-You have too much to lose and everything to gain by consulting with our Memphis family law lawyer.
+You have too much to lose and everything to gain by consulting with our Clarksville family law lawyer.
 Our legal team can review your divorce and determine all of your available legal options in order to obtain the most favorable outcome possible.

 Contact us and request a free consultation today.